-In wake of Mariners-Angels brawl, remembering five other famous Seattle sports fights
+In the wake of Mariners-Angels brawl, remembering 5 other famous Seattle sports fights

 But in the high-stakes, highly intense world of major professional athletics, occasional all-out brawls such as the one that erupted between the Mariners and Angels on Sunday may be inevitable.

 In that fracas, which lasted roughly 18 minutes, six players — three on each side — and both managers were ejected.
-Fines and suspensions are also likely, though the good news is no one got hurt.
+Fines and suspensions are also likely, and Mariners catcher Luis Torrens suffered a shoulder injury.

 That brouhaha — or dust-up or any of the other words we’ve created through the years to try to politely define such incidents — might have you thinking where it ranks among some of the better fights in major Seattle pro sports team history.